 I can't help but feel that this is a sort of digital vagrancy.
 SubSurface seems great now, but what about in 3 years?
 10 years?
 I know there's a trend of web-based dive-logs, but I don't want to have to shuffle around, converting what has no business being anything but XML or a CSV to bunch of proprietary, uninterpretable file formats.

-Having been burnt by SmartTrack, I'm looking for robust export functionality.
-Luck for me, it seems sub-surface is able to export as CSVs.
+Having been burnt by SmartTrack, I'm looking for robust export functionality in my next electronic dive-log.
+Lucky for me, it seems sub-surface is able to export as CSVs.
 This seems like a clear candidate to make a stand and own my own data.

-It's just screaming to be added to the blog.
+The whole thing is just screaming to be added to the blog.
+Time for #indieweb scuba logs.
 Then if something breaks, it's my own damn fault.